jgcoliveira/ECommerce--Sales-Business-Review/README.md

 This project is meant to demonstrate data manipulation skills necessary for Business Intelligence and Data Analyst roles such as planning, data cleansing and modelling, data analysis and visualization using industry-standard tools such as MS Excel, MySQL and Power BI.

-The subject dataset belongs to Olist (a Brazilian E-Commerce website) and is made up of 100,000 random orders with product, customer and reviews info, spanning from September 2016 and October 2018.
+The subject dataset belongs to Olist (a Brazilian E-Commerce website) and is made up of 100,000 random orders with product, customer and reviews info, spanning from September 2016 to October 2018.

 ### Summary
 * [1.
 Business Request](##1.-business-request)